 Ash’s work “relates to the atmosphere of old fairy-tales and the kind of children’s stories in which adults rediscover child-like sharpness, truthfulness and innocence as well as gravity.
 As such, her work can be understood in any culture.
 The element of naivety in Barbara’s aesthetic belongs to toys, simple utilitarian things or decorations and a dose of kitsch.”

 “In a single frame, Barbara Ash juxtaposes objects, figures, patterns and landscapes distanced in time and space, producing new meanings and creating personalised simultaneous narratives.
 There is a sense of fragmentation and loss, offset by feelings of irony and humour induced by the sometimes incongruous visual pairings.”

 Lina Vincent, curator and art historian, 2016.

 Barbara Ash graduated with a Masters degree on the Sculpture programme at the Royal College of Art and was awarded the prestigious Henry Moore Fellowship from the Henry Moore Foundation based for one year at Canterbury College of Art.
-She has been awarded several Artists Grants from the Arts Council of England and was a recipient for the Year of the Artist Award and was a "Judges Favourite" (Mary Allen; ex-Secretary-General of the Art's Council of England) in the British Women Artist Annual 2015 and the finalist for the Sculpture category in the Marshwood Arts Prize.
+She has been awarded several Artists Grants from the Arts Council of England and was a recipient for the Year of the Artist Award and was a "Judges Favourite" (Mary Allen; ex-Secretary-General of the Art's Council of England) in the British Women Artist Annual 2015 and the winner for the Sculpture category in the Marshwood Arts Prize.